 - to undertake and influence activities to comply with the principles of the Concordat

 - to seek out and disseminate good practice

 - to prioritise duties and responsibilities across different parts of the University

 - to meet twice per year (November and May)

 - to report to the University Research Committee.

 The members will be:

-To ensure the currency and accuracy of data relating to the implementation of the Concordat, it is recommended that the CMG undertakes systematic feedback and consultation with research staff, line managers and Principal Investigators which should include participation in the national CROS and PIRLS initiatives.
+To ensure the currency and accuracy of data relating to the implementation of the Concordat, it is recommended that the CMG undertakes systematic feedback and consultation with research staff, line managers and Principal Investigators which should include participation in the national Careers in Research Online Survey (CROS) and Principle Investigators and Research Leaders Survey (PIRLS) initiatives.

 In addressing the findings of the gap analysis, the Concordat Management Group (CMG) will continue to lead on implementation of the Concordat action plan.